JiahaoChow/midas_pl/docs/source/extend.rst

 The **loss** defines the reconstruction loss function, **sampling** defines how batch-corrected counts are calculated, and **activation** sets the output layer activation for the decoder.

-Step 1: Extending the Framework for New Modalities
+Step 1: Extend the Framework for New Modalities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data Encoder